tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 help prevent fraud.
 Operations that are sensitive to fraud, such as account creation on a website or logging into an account, often employ rate-limiting as a defense-in-depth strategy.
 Additional verification can be required by these pages when a client exceeds a set rate-limit.
-See {{ANTIFRAUDUSECASES}} and related documents of the working group for an in depth discussion on this topic.

 Another example of this use case is a metered paywall, where an origin limits the number of page requests from each unique user over a period of time before the